Computer and Information Science (CIS) is one of the most rapidly growing professions worldwide.

 Job Description: Assistant Professor in Computer and Information Science (CIS)

-The CIS Department at the University of Michigan-Dearborn invites applications for a tenure-track assistant professor position in all areas of computer science, with a special emphasis on data science/management.
-The expected starting date is September 1, 2018.
+The CIS Department at the University of Michigan - Dearborn invites applications for multiple tenure-track assistant professor positions in all areas of computer science, with special emphasis on software engineering, computer systems (e.g., distributed systems), data science/AI/machine learning, and data management.
+The expected starting date is September 1, 2019.
 Although candidates at the Assistant Professor rank are preferred, exceptional candidates may be considered for the rank of Associate Professor depending upon experience and qualifications.
 We offer competitive salaries and start-up packages.

 The CIS Department offers several B.S. and M.S. degrees, and a Ph.D. degree.
-The current research areas in the department include artificial intelligence, computational game theory, computer graphics, data science/management, energy-efficient systems, game design, graphical models, machine learning, multimedia, natural language processing, networking, security, software engineering, and wearable sensors and health informatics.
+The current research areas in the department include artificial intelligence, computational game theory, computer graphics, data science, data management, energy-efficient systems, game design, graphical models, machine learning, multimedia, natural language processing, networking, security, service and cloud computing, software engineering, and wearable sensors and health informatics.
 These areas of research are supported by several established labs and many of these areas are currently funded by federal agencies and industries.

-Applicants should send a letter of intent, curriculum vitae, statements of teaching and research interests, and a list of three references through Interfolio at:
+Applicants should send a letter of intent, indicating which one of the following four areas fits you the best: (1) software engineering; (2) computer systems; (3) data science/AI/machine learning; (4) data management or other areas.
+You should also submit a curriculum vitae, statements of teaching and research interests, evidence of teaching performance (if any), and a list of three references through Interfolio at: http://apply.interfolio.com/56046 -- will be launched soon!

 Review of applications will begin immediately and continue until suitable candidates are appointed.